hendrikniemann/graphql-style-guide/README.md

 ### Delete Mutations

 Delete mutations are used to delete a single entity from the database.
 The mutation is named after the type of entity it is deleting.
 The mutations must be named in the following schema `delete<Entity Name>`.
 When a mutation deletes a `User` the mutation is named `deleteUser`.

+### Update Mutations

+Update mutations are mutations that change an existing entity.
+This change does not neccessarily map only to updates on the database layer (these could also be create or deletes, e.g. when connecting entities via joining tables).

 ### Mutation results